 - 1. Provide the policy that describes that single degree DO students must complete their education within 150% of the standard time (six years following matriculation). - 2.
-Provide a link to the public webpage where this policy is published.
+Provide the link to the public webpage where the document this policy is published.